 My favorite margaritas have three ingredients: tequila, agave, and lime juice.
 I haven’t tried to make a margarita from a clementine before, but I figured it would be somewhat similar.

 I juiced up the oranges and the lemons, added a bit of agave to sweeten the sour, and dumped some tequila in it.
-I played around with the ratio of tequila to juice and think I’ve hit upon the perfect mix.
+I played around with the ratio of tequila to juice, and though I’ve hit upon the perfect mix.

-Just kidding.
 This cocktail was yummy.
-I may or may not have texted my wife to tell her that my job was better than her job along with a snapshot of my mostly gone margarita.
+I may or may not have (but definitely did) texted my wife to tell her that my job was better than hers, along with a snapshot of my mostly gone margarita.

 I don’t care for salt on my margarita thank-you-very-much, but sometimes I do like sugar.
-I thought that a little salted sugar would go good with the lemon/orange combo and so I mixed up a little pink himalayan salt and sugar mix to rim the glasses.
+I thought that a little salted sugar would go good with the lemon/orange combo and so I mixed up a little pink Himalayan salt and sugar mix to rim the glasses.

 I used a 3 to 1 ratio of sugar to salt, but you can change it up based on your preferences.